dalejung/hansel/README.md

 Also feasible to validate all variable names within a BC and not just parameters.

 Something I also want is to be able to reference `Question.id` and validate not just the type, but also whether a `UUID` for a `Question` entity.
 This would be more applicable within the domain model and not the boundary since at the application layer we'd just have to assume a valid `UUID` until we verify against some store.
 I'd rather not have to create a `UUID` subclass like `QuestionId(UUID)`.

+## Ubiquitous Lanauge

+One of the things I want is to do type checking via UL which essentially is a mapping of names to types.
+This could be applied to functions, classes, and modules.

+With something like classes we could add a `strict` parameter that requires that all method parameters be typed via the `UL`.
+This would be useful for things like Service objects.
+Also, possible to hook into the import hooks and require that all instances of certain name be a certain type.
+It wouldn't need to be an actual `type` check though, we could use other invariants like `User's that are female`.

+I would prefer a system like above the optional type checking syntax built into Python 3.